Get Your Employment Arbitration Case Packet — File in Cincinnati Without a Lawyer

 Arbitration Showdown: The Smith v.
 GreenTech Cincinnati Employment Dispute

-In the spring of 2023, tensions between James Smith and his employer, GreenTech Cincinnati, boiled over into a high-stakes arbitration that captivated local labor circles.
+In the spring of 2023, tensions between the claimant and his employer, GreenTech Cincinnati, boiled over into a high-stakes arbitration that captivated local labor circles.
 Smith, a software engineer with seven years at the company, filed a claim seeking $85,000 in unpaid bonuses and damages related to wrongful termination.
 The dispute unfolded in Cincinnati, Ohio, ZIP code 45298, culminating in a tense three-day arbitration hearing in November 2023.

 The Background:

-James Smith had been a loyal employee since 2016, playing a key role in GreenTech’s rollout of environmentally focused software solutions.
+the claimant had been a loyal employee since 2016, playing a key role in GreenTech’s rollout of environmentally focused software solutions.
 His employment contract outlined eligibility for annual performance bonuses—typically 10% of his base salary, subject to management approval.

 In late 2022, after a particularly successful product launch that exceeded revenue targets by 20%, Smith was informed he would not receive his expected bonus.
-GreenTech HR cited company-wide financial “restraints” and “reorganization” as reasons.
+GreenTech HR cited company-wide financial restraints” and “reorganization” as reasons.
 Matters worsened in February 2023, when Smith was abruptly terminated for “insubordination” following a heated disagreement with his manager.

 The Arbitration Process: